In This Article

 - Hold for 30 seconds.

-This one may seem a little counter-intuitive, but a lot of lower back pain is caused by a weak core.
+This one may seem a little counter-intuitive, but lower back pain might be caused by a weak core.
 Doing plank pose for thirty to sixty seconds every day will help you build the strength you need to take pressure out of your lower back.

 - Start on hands and knees and place your forearms on the ground.